Editor’s note: For Nov. 3 election to go smoothly, mail balloting must succeed

 While there’s no proof for Trump’s conspiracy theories, that doesn’t mean mail balloting is fool-proof.

-In California’s March primary, about three-fourths of voters cast mail ballots.
+In California’s March primary, about three-fourths of voters received mail ballots.
 But more than 102,000 mail-in ballots were disqualified, about 1.5% of the total, according to the Associated Press.
 Of the disqualified ballots, about 70,000 missed the deadline to be postmarked on or before Election Day and to arrive within three days after.
 Another 27,500, didn’t have a signature, or the signature didn’t match the one on record.

 Those key problems were reinforced by preliminary results released Monday of a California Voter Foundation study .
 It looked at mail ballots cast in Sacramento, San Mateo and Santa Clara counties and found that the most common reasons they were thrown out were lateness, voters forgetting to sign their ballot envelopes or signatures not matching voter registration signatures.